5500xCoder/mern-estate/README.md

 # React + Vite

+# Project Title

+Description
+This project is a React application built using Vite as the bundler.
+It serves as a template for creating modern web applications with React and leveraging Vite's fast build process.

+Setup
+Follow these steps to set up the project locally:

+Clone the repository:

+git clone <repository-url>

+Navigate to the project directory:

+cd project-directory

+Install dependencies:

+npm install

+Start the development server:

+npm run dev

+Open the application:

+Open your web browser and go to http://localhost:3000.

+Available Scripts
+In the project directory, you can run the following scripts:

+Start Development Server:

+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: